Christopher Pyne

-Christopher Maurice Pyne (born 13 August 1967) is a retired Australian politician.
-As a member of the Liberal Party, he held several ministerial positions in the Howard, Abbott, Turnbull and Morrison governments, and served as a member of parliament (MP) for the division of Sturt from 1993 until his retirement in 2019.
+Christopher Maurice Pyne (born 13 August 1967) is an Australian retired politician.
+A member of the Liberal Party, he served as a minister in the Howard, Abbott, Turnbull and Morrison governments, and was the member of Parliament (MP) for the South Australian division of Sturt from 1993 to 2019.

-Pyne was elected to the Australian House of Representatives at the 1993 federal election, winning the seat of Sturt in South Australia.
-In 2007, Pyne was given the portfolios of Assistant Minister for Health and Ageing and Minister for Ageing while serving in the Howard government, which he held until the Liberal-National Coalition's loss at the 2007 election.
-While in opposition, Pyne was appointed Manager of Opposition Business in the House.
-After the Coalition's victory at the 2013 election, Pyne entered the Cabinet of Australia and became Leader of the House and Minister for Education.
-Upon the election of the Turnbull government at the 2015 Liberal leadership ballot, he remained Leader of the House and became Minister for Industry, Innovation and Science.
-With the reelection of the government in 2016, he became the Minister for Defence Industry.
-Upon the installment of the First Morrison ministry in August 2018, he became the Minister for Defence.
+Born in Adelaide, Pyne graduated from the University of Adelaide in 1988 with a Bachelor of Laws, and worked as a solicitor from 1991 to 1993.
+He was elected to the House of Representatives at the 1993 federal election, winning the Adelaide seat of Sturt.
+Pyne was Assistant Minister for Health and Ageing and Minister for Ageing in 2007 until the Liberal–National Coalition's defeat at the election that year.
+He became Leader of the House and Minister for Education and Training after the Coalition's victory at the 2013 election; Minister for Industry, Innovation and Science in 2015; Minister for Defence Industry in 2016; and Minister for Defence in 2018.

-Pyne retired from politics at the 2019 Australian federal election.
+Pyne retired from politics in 2019, not standing at the that year's election.
 In June 2019, he was appointed as an industry professor at the University of South Australia.
-In the same month Pyne started a new defence industry consulting job, prompting a Senate investigation into a potential breach of Ministerial Standards.
+In the same month, Pyne began at a new defence industry consulting position, prompting a Senate investigation into a potential breach of Ministerial Standards.

-Early years and education
+Early life and education

-The fifth and youngest child of ophthalmic surgeon, Remington Pyne and his wife Margaret, Pyne was born in Adelaide, South Australia in 1967.
+Christopher Maurice Pyne was born on 13 August 1967 in Adelaide.
+He is the fifth and youngest child of a Jesuit family: Remington John Pyne (1929–1988), an ophthalmic surgeon, and Margaret Elsie Pyne (née Evans; 1929–2022), and grew up in suburban Burnside, South Australia.

 He was educated at Saint Ignatius' College and the University of Adelaide, where he graduated with a Bachelor of Laws and was President of Adelaide University Liberal Club from 1987 to 1988.
 Pyne attained a Graduate Diploma in Legal Practice from the University of South Australia in 1991.
 In 2022, he was granted an Honorary Doctorate in the School of the Professions from his alma mater, the University of Adelaide.

-Background

-Pyne was a research assistant to Senator Amanda Vanstone and later became President of the South Australian Young Liberals from 1988 to 1990.
+Pyne was a research assistant to Senator Amanda Vanstone and later became president of the South Australian Young Liberals from 1988 to 1990.
 He was pre-selected as the Liberal candidate for the safe Labor seat of Ross Smith at the 1989 state election but was defeated by the sitting member and Premier of South Australia, John Bannon.
 He earned a Graduate Diploma of Legal Practice at the University of South Australia and began practising as a solicitor in 1991.